Show Filters

 Conclusion

-In summary, the returns available through a shared services model represent a significant cost-saving opportunity for companies.
-Labor savings from the new model represent the most significant shared services cost-saving opportunity.
+In summary, the returns available through a shared services model represent significant shared services cost savings for companies.
+Labor savings from the new model remain the single largest source of value in any shared services business case.
 These savings are typically achieved through better alignment of staff resources to work performed and increased leverage of technology to automate processes.
-Shared services implementation costs vary across organizations but typically include technology, facilities, implementation support, and severance.
-Conducting a thorough business case analysis is critical to gaining support for a shared services model and ultimately impacts the organization’s success.
+Implementation costs vary across organizations but typically include technology, facilities, implementation support, and severance.
+Conducting a thorough business case analysis is critical for gaining support for a shared services model and ultimately impacts the organization’s success.

 Looking ahead, the growing influence of artificial intelligence may further reshape these projections.
-As organizations assess future business cases, AI-driven automation and analytics are likely to shift both the scale and composition of savings within the conventional shared services model, reducing human effort in some areas by 30%-60% while redefining the work that remains to focus on higher-value analysis and decision support.
-However, none of this is achieved without investment and transition planning, both of which will influence a shared services business case.
+As organizations assess future business cases, AI-driven automation and analytics are likely to shift both the scale and composition of savings, reducing human effort by 30%-60% in some areas while redefining the work that remains to focus on higher-value analysis and decision support.
+However, none of this is achieved without investment and transition planning, both of which will influence a business case.

-Organizations considering shared services or making a significant enhancement to their existing shared services operations should start with a clear, data-driven business case.
-ScottMadden can help assess your current state, identify opportunities, and develop a case to build leadership alignment for change.
+Organizations considering shared services or significantly enhancing their existing shared services operations should start with a clear, data-driven shared services business case.
+ScottMadden can help assess your current state, define opportunities, and develop a case that builds leadership alignment for change.

 Let’s Work Together